evan-brass/swbrd/docs/how-it-works.md

 I'm pretty sure that all browsers' DTLS implementations support ECDSA <-> RSA key exchanges.

-SDP munging is used to set the ICE ufrag and ICE pwd.
+SDP munging might be used to set the ICE ufrag and ICE pwd.
 The ufrag is set to the peer's id (as a base62 number).
 Unless overridden, the pwd is set to a constant:
 `the/ice/password/constant`.